neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 - `target` is a JSONB data from which you want to extract data as text.
 - `path_elems` is a list of paths that you want to locate the elements in the JSONB data for extraction.

-Here’s the syntax for the `path_elems` parameter:
+Here's the syntax for the `path_elems` parameter:

 - `'key'`: Access a specific key in a JSON object.
-- ‘`array_index`‘: Access an element in a JSON array using its index.
+- '`array_index`': Access an element in a JSON array using its index.

 Additionally, you can chain these path components together to navigate through the nested objects or arrays.